JalmaGit/FullProject/README.md

 ## Robot Project Folder:

 ### Nodes
-The nodes can be found throught this link.
+The nodes can be found throught these links,

  - [Camera Node](RobotProject/RobotProject/Camera_node.py)